unc-csxl/orientation/frontend/typescript_tutorial.md

 ### The `for` Loop

-In both Java and TypeScript, there are two types of loops that both service distinct purposes.
+In both Java and TypeScript, there are two types of loops that both serve distinct purposes.

 The first type of loop contains a counter variable that is modified each time the the loop iterates - and, iteration stops when some provided condition evaluates to false.
 This type of loop exists in ***both*** Java and TypeScript.
 The code is *nearly* identical, but notice that in the TypeScript version, we need to use our new method of creating variables.
 We do not say `int i = 0;`, instead we say `let i = 0;`.
 We can see this here: